roymacdonald/ofxWhisper/README.md

 cd your_openframeworks_folder/addons/
 git clone https://github.com/roymacdonald/ofxWhisper.git
 ```
+## dependencies
+This addon requires you to also have installed [ofxSampleRate](https://github.com/roymacdonald/ofxSampleRate).
+Please check its readme file to get it installed properly.

 ## building lib
 Run the `build_lib.sh` script to download and compile for your platform.
 This will download also the basic model.
 Look at [whisper.cpp](https://github.com/ggerganov/whisper.cpp/)' readme on how to download other models.